 I am committed to ongoing professional development and hold a range of additional certificates from counselling related workshops.

-In addition to my private practice I have 3* years NHS experience providing (industry based) Staff Support risk assessments, counselling and therapy covering both short and long term work (typically 6 + 2+) to employees who had their lives impacted upon by a wide range of issues including but not limited to stress, anxiety, depression, grief, relationship issues and breakdown, conflict, abuse and drug, alcohol dependency.
+In addition to my private practice I have 3* years NHS experience providing (industry based) Staff Support, risk assessments, counselling and therapy covering both short and long term work (typically 6 + 2+) to employees who had their lives impacted upon by a wide range of issues including but not limited to stress, anxiety, depression, grief, relationship issues and breakdown, conflict, abuse and drug, alcohol dependency.
 As an adjunct to this I helped pilot and maintain this same facility to the younger often vulnerable apprentice groups within their college setting and in an attempt to normalize the concept of counselling.

 I also provided access to psychological therapies for local mental health charity MIND via referral for Primary Care users typically presenting with a wide range of issues including but not limited to stress, anxiety, depression linked to unemployment, debt, low self esteem, divorce, addictions, bereavement, physical illness and disability

-I worked for 2+ years in a voluntary capacity counselling a vulnerable and often marginalized male client group in a homeless hostel presenting with a range of related mental health concerns often linked to drug and alcohol misuse and adjusting to life following incarceration.
+Prior to opening my private practice, I worked for 2+ years in a voluntary capacity counselling a vulnerable and often marginalized male client group in a homeless hostel presenting with a range of related mental health concerns often linked to drug and alcohol misuse and adjusting to life following incarceration.
 I also have NHS (hospital based) experience counselling female clients grappling with a wide range of emotional issues from neonatal deaths, infertility and the aftermath of a decision to terminate a pregnancy.

 Prior to training as a counsellor I held a variety of public sector roles over the years that put me in direct contact with individuals on a one to one basis which helped me gain insight into the conflicts and pressures modern life and work imposes on us and our relationships.